Table of Contents

 How Are NFPA Commodity Classes Defined and Applied?

-The National Fire Protection Association () sorts commodities by combustibility and heat release into classes from I (low hazard) to IV (high hazard).
-Each class carries specific sprinkler density and layout requirements.
-For example, Class I items need lower water density than Class IV materials, which demand higher densities to control fires effectively.
+The National Fire Protection Association (NFPA) classifies commodities by combustibility and heat release into Classes I–IV.
+Each class has specific sprinkler density and layout requirements.
+Higher classes require greater water density and stronger suppression systems.

 Commodity Classification Impact on Sprinkler System Adequacy

-A higher-class commodity will severely overtax a sprinkler system designed and installed to protect a lower-class product.
-To determine a design per NFPA 13, you must first determine the commodity classification of the product being stored.
+A higher-class commodity will severely overtax a sprinkler system designed for a lower-class product.
+To comply with NFPA 13, the commodity classification must be correctly identified first.

 Identifying Sprinkler System Inadequacy at Your Facility, 2017